SaschaFitzner/sascha.fitzner.io/Readme.md

 ## Deployment

 When your work are done, compile the html files for deployment.
-Goto your project folder and run the folowing command:
+Go to your project folder and run the folowing command:

 ```
 $ hugo